BestTimesToVisit.com Logo

 money

 Qatar uses the Qatari Riyal (QAR).
-Credit cards are widely accepted in larger establishments, but it's handy to have some cash on hand for smaller shops and souks.
-ATMs are plentiful, but you'll get a better exchange rate if you withdraw QAR directly from a local ATM rather than exchanging currency at the airport.
+Credit cards are widely accepted in larger establishments, but it's handy to have some cash on hand for smaller shops, souks (markets), and taxis, especially outside of Doha.
+ATMs are plentiful, and you'll get a better exchange rate than at airport kiosks.

 transport